excelmaster/seismicDetector/README.md

 conda activate seismic_env
 pip install -r requirements.txt
 ```
-###  *Web interactive application - A quicker option*:
-We created an [interactive web platform](google.com) that allows scientists and the general public to:

-- Visualize spectrograms with detected seismic events.
-- Test different trained models dedicated to specific celestial bodies (such as the Moon or Mars) or more generalized models for various environments.
-- Use available seismic data from NASA or terrestrial seismic records.
-- Upload new data in miniseed format to test real-time detection.

 ## Usage
 To run the project and perform detection on an example MSEED file, use the following command: